 Leaving the cold Mount Kenya we drove towards Amboseli National Park with a stopover in Nairobi.
 Amboseli is one of the ‘premium parks’ in Kenya.
 With all the amazing parks in Kenya this does say something.
-The main attractions of the park are the enormous Elephants and the wonderful view on the Kilimanjaro, the highest mountain in Africa.
+The main attractions of the park are the enormous elephants and the wonderful view of the Kilimanjaro, the highest mountain in Africa.

 Wonderful views on the mountain

 Since it was well in the afternoon when we were near the park we decided not to go into the park yet.
 We also couldn’t see the Kilimanjaro due to the abundance of clouds circling around it.
 Since we also stayed in Tanzania on the other side of the mountain we kind of knew how it worked.
 Get up early in the morning and be lucky enough to have a clear sky.
 After about an hour it will disappear into the clouds again.
 People working at the campsite however said that the view on the mountain was great from here…